 RAT-SAR is the official NASAR State of Alabama Association Sponsor and conducts sanctioned NASAR courses and certifications for search and rescue members in the state of Alabama.

-RAT-SAR is considered a technical search team and founded on the Mountain Rescue / Alpine principles of self-sufficient, mobile teams trained to operate for extended periods of time in remote wilderness, mountainous, high angle, subterranean and other austere environments.
+RAT-SAR is considered a technical search / rescue team and founded on the Mountain Rescue / Alpine principles of self-sufficient, mobile teams trained to operate for extended periods of time in remote wilderness, mountainous, high angle, subterranean and other austere environments.

 RAT-SAR does not charge for its services and is solely funded by its members and supporters.